sstadick/perbase/README.md

 Without the `--fast-mode` flag, the depth at each position is determined in a manner similar to `base-depth` where `DEL` will count toward depth, but `REF_SKIP` will not.
 Additionally, any reads that fail the `--exclude-flags` will not be counted toward depth.
 Lastly, `--mate-fix` can be applied to avoid counting regions twice where mates may overlap.

-Regarding mate fixes, `perbase` will will "fixes" based only on the counted regions in a read.
-For example, if you have a read that goes from "chr1:10-1000" with a CIGAR of "25M974N1M", and the mate alignes nicely at "chr1:45-70" with CIGAR "25M", the mate will count toward the depth over "chr1:45-74".
+Regarding mate fixes, `perbase` will make "fixes" based only on the counted regions in a read.
+For example, if you have a read that goes from "chr1:0-1000" with a CIGAR of "25M974N1M", and the mate aligns nicely at "chr1:45-70" with CIGAR "25M", the mate will count toward the depth over "chr1:45-74".
 This is in contrast to other tools that will reject the mate even though it overlaps a region of R1 that is not counted toward depth.

-For the fastest possible output, use `only-depth --fast-mode`. `--mate-fix` is more computational.
+For the fastest possible output, use `only-depth --fast-mode`.

 **Note** that it is possible that two adjacent positions may not merge if they fall at a `--chunksize` boundary.
 If this is an issue you can set the `--chunksize` to the size of the largest contig in question.
 At a future date this may be fixed or a post processing tool may be provided to fix it.
 For most use cases this should not be a problem.
 Additionally, you can pipe into `merge-adjcent` which will fix it as well.
 EX: `perbase only-depth -m file.bam | perbase merge-adjacent > out.tsv`.